Targeted Immunisation Thresholds for the Contact Process on Power-Law Trees: Introduction

 \begin{remark} In the $\tau<2.5$ regime we are talking about trees of maximal degree $o(1/\lambda^2)$, and so the seminal result of \cite{pemantle1992contact} tells us that this survival is only weak, i.e. the infection will recover permanently in any finite neighbourhood.
 In this case, then, we expect another transition to strong (local) survival at larger orders of $\T$, but we will not look at this second transition in this article. \end{remark}

-\begin{remark} In the physics literature, these questions have been considered by \cite{pastor2002epidemic,pastor2002immunization} using mean-field heuristics.
-However, these heuristics struggle to accurately account for the effect of vertices of large degree so targeted immunisation of the large degree vertices is where they are most difficult to justify.
-This has led to some claims which we are clearly false, for example \cite[Equation 28]{pastor2002immunization}, and which our results take some steps towards correcting. \end{remark}
+\begin{remark} In the physics literature, these questions have been considered by \cite{pastor2002epidemic,pastor2002immunization,deszo2003halting} using mean-field heuristics.
+However, as previously observed by \cite{chatterjee2009contact} for the problem without immunisation, these heuristics struggle to accurately account for the effect of vertices of large degree.
+Targeted immunisation of the large degree vertices is therefore where they are most difficult to justify.